Australia’s state by state Covid restrictions and coronavirus lockdown rules explained

 Can I go to my place of worship?

-New South Wales: the number of people in a public place of worship must not exceed 100, and the 4 sq metre physical distancing rule must be observed.
+New South Wales: the number of people in a public place of worship must not exceed 100, and the 2 sq metre physical distancing rule must be observed.
 An outdoor religious service is subject to the one person per 2 sq metre rule.

-Victoria: religious gatherings are subject to a one person per 2 sq metres density rule, with no other caps.
+Masks do not have to be worn.

 Queensland: places of worship can have one person per 2 sq metres.